 Students seeking admission to the Nursing Assistant program must first apply for admission to Skagit Valley College.
 Admission to the college does not guarantee acceptance into the NA course or any other nursing program.
-Applicants are admitted to the NA program on a first-come, first-served registration basis.
+Registration to the NA program on the Mount Vernon campus is by permission only.
+On the Whidbey Island Campus, registration to the NA program is on a first-come, first-served registration basis.
 Students need to be aware they must attend all scheduled classes and clinical time to meet State certification requirements.

-50 hours of clinical experience is a required part of this program.
-Prior to participating in any clinical experience, students must show proof of (details provided first week of class).
+Clinical experience is a required part of this program.
+Prior to participating in any clinical experience, students must show proof of (details provided first week of class):

 - Negative TB test, OR chest x-ray and clearance by Health Care Provider. - Current Adult CPR card.
-If pursuing entrance into the LPN or RN programs, a

-- current American Heart Association Health Care Provider CPR card is required. - Pass a Washington State Patrol Background Check.
+If pursuing entrance into the LPN or RN programs, a current American Heart Association Health Care Provider CPR card is required. - Pass a Background Check.

-Pursuant to the requirements of 1987 Washington Laws, Chapter 496, students must fill out a Washington State Patrol Background Check/disclosure statement.
+Students must successfully pass a background check.
+This process will be done prior to registering for the course on the Mount Vernon campus or in class on the Whidbey Island campus.
 The results of the disclosure search may prevent the student from completing the Nursing Assistant course.
 For more information about "disqualifying crimes," please go to the Nursing program home page at SVC website.